 Type-C To ThunderBolt 2 Dongle

-ThunderBolt 3 Hubs And DocksRather than a mumble-jumble of dongles and adapters, many users will likely want to consolidate them into multi-port ThunderBolt 3 docks or adapters that can bridge multiple types of legacy interfaces for video, audio and peripheral data into one tidy unit.
+ThunderBolt 3 Hubs And DocksRather than a mumble-jumble of dongles and adapters, many Windows and MacOS users will likely want to consolidate them into multi-port ThunderBolt 3 docks or adapters that can bridge multiple types of legacy interfaces for video, audio and peripheral data into one tidy unit.

 Audio + Video + Data : With TBolt3 Pass Through Ports

-OWC is shipping it's ThunderBolt 3 docking station with 13 total ports incorporating nearly every type of computing device both old and new that you'd want to plug into it.
-Expect CalDigit, Belkin and others to revise their docking stations to support ThunderBolt3 connections as well.
+OWC is shipping it's 2nd generation PC and Mac compatible ThunderBolt 3 docking station with 14 total ports incorporating nearly every type of storage and computing device both old and new that you'd want to plug into it.
+Other major tech players like CalDigit, Belkin and others have revised their docking stations to support ThunderBolt3 connections as well.